Romuald Boco

-Romuald Boco (born 8 July 1985) is a footballer who last played as a midfielder for Leyton Orient.
+Romuald Boco (born 8 July 1985) is a former professional footballer who played as a midfielder.
 Born in France, he has represented Benin at full international level.

 Club career

 Accrington Stanley

 Born in Bernay, Eure, Boco signed for Accrington Stanley just before the 2005 transfer deadline from Niort.
 He had the honour of scoring the first two Football League goals for Stanley, in a 2–1 win against Barnet.
 He instantly became a favourite among the fans who stated they were "loco for Boco.".

 After returning from the 2008 African Cup of Nations, he requested his contract be terminated, due to Homesickness.

 On 30 January 2016, Accrington Stanley announced that Boco had rejoined the club until Season End.
 He will take retake his 26 shirt as worn in his original stint with the club.

 Sligo Rovers

 On 11 February 2008, he signed for Sligo Rovers of the League of Ireland Premier Division.

 His new manager Paul Cook, who he previously played with at Accrington Stanley, was happy with his latest signing ahead of his team's new campaign, "I didn't think I'd get him, I thought that he would be out of our reach but, thankfully we have secured him," said Cook.

 "I don't want to put pressure on him, but I'm certain that the fans will see that he is the real deal and with the other signings we've made, I believe that we're in for a very exciting season."

 He scored his first league goal for Sligo Rovers in a 3–1 win over Cobh Ramblers.

 He helped Rovers to qualification for the UEFA Europa League, formerly known as the UEFA Cup.

 On 7 June 2009, he expressed concern at the financial situation within the League of Ireland in an interview with the BBC.
 Boco left Sligo when his contract expired at the end of the 2009 season.

 Boco was on trial with Doncaster Rovers in a bid to earn a contract with the championship club, however nothing materialised and he then went on trial with Football League Two side Burton Albion after his contract with Sligo Rovers ran out and he decided not to sign a new one.